-Our M.Ed. programs are designed for graduate students who want to advocate for and create change in education.
+Our Master of Education programs are designed for graduate students who want to advocate for and create change in education.
 We offer our students the opportunity to better understand the dynamics of working to improve the quality of education for all students.

 Our Educating for Change program draws from the insights provided by a range of disciplines, thereby equipping our students to engage both through theory and practice about how to address social inequalities within educational systems, particularly those associated with gender, ethnicity, social class and disabilities.

 Our Teaching of Reading program prepares experienced (and certified) classroom teachers for new roles by developing the skills they need to be effective school-based instructional leaders in reading.

 These M.Ed. programs are all accredited by the National Council for Accreditation of Teacher Education (N.C.A.T.E.) and are approved or recognized by other local and national organizations.